 - Use neutral, factual language rather than emotionally charged or accusatory statements.

-By avoiding these common misconceptions, businesses can reduce their risk of legal disputes and ensure that their marketing remains both effective and compliant.
+By avoiding these common misconceptions, you can reduce your risk of legal disputes and ensure that your marketing remains both effective and compliant.

 Defamation and Commercial Disparagement Lawsuits